elemental-lf/docker-unoconv/README.md

         * `mime_type` and `extension` are interpreted just like as with `unoconv.tasks.supported_import_format`.
           If `extension` is `None` the  task tries to guess it from the supplied `input_file` name.

         * `pixel_height` and `pixel_width` specify the dimensions of the resulting image and are optional (i.e. they either must be set or both be `None`).
+The behaviour is different when `scale_height` or `scale_width` are `True`, see below.

         * `logical_height` and `logical_width` specify the dimensions on paper in hundredth of millimeters.
 Both are optional and the respective height or width of the original document is retained.
+The behaviour is different when `scale_height` or `scale_width` are `True`.

+        * `scale_height` and `scale_width` activate automatic aspect ratio preserving scaling of the image.
+When scaling the height `pixel_width` must be specified.
+When scaling the width `pixel_height` needs to be set.
+          The other respective dimension is automatically calculated based on this and the passed value for it (`pixel_width` or `pixel_height`) is ignored.
+When `logical_width` or `logical_height` are also set, they are scaled appropriately. `scale_width` and `scale_height` cannot both be set at the same time.

+          When one of the scaling options is active the image is rendered two times: once to determine the dimensions of the original document and a second time with the calculated dimensions applied.

         * `quality` determines the quality of the resulting JPEG image by tuning the compression algorithm.
 Valid values are between 1 (lowest quality, smallest file size) and 100 (highest quality, largest file size).